-- Regardless of the way that stockpiles to Rs 2.5 lakh won’t gone under Income survey investigation, individuals are required to submit PAN for any store of above Rs 50,000 in genuine money.
+- Regardless of the way that stockpiles to Rs 2.5 lakh won’t go under Income survey investigation, individuals are required to submit PAN for any store of above Rs 50,000 in genuine money.
 This will help the compensation evaluate office to track individuals with high denominations money.

 - A conclusive objective is to make India a cashless society.
-All the monetary transaction must be through the dealing with a record system and individuals must be responsible for each penny they have.
+All the monetary transactions must be through the dealing with a record system and individuals must be responsible for each penny they have.
 It is a monster wander towards the dream of making an automated India.
 If, despite everything that these are the advantages, there are terrible signs of this system too.

 Negative signs of Demonetization

-- The declaration of the demonization of the money has made enormous inconvenience the all-inclusive community.
-They are rushing to the banks to exchange, store or draw back notes.
+- The declaration of the demonization of the money has made enormous inconvenience to the all-inclusive community.
+They are rushing to the banks to exchange, store or drawback notes.
 The sudden declaration has made the situation wind up discernibly scattered.
 Tempers are running high among the masses as there is a deferral in the circulation of new money.
 It has significantly affected business.
 In view of the money crunch, the entire economy has been made to come to a standstill.

 - Various poor step by step wage workers are left with no occupations and their consistent pay has stopped in light of the way that organizations can’t pay their step by step wage.
 The lawmaking body is suspecting that it’s hard to complete this procedure.
-It needs to bear the cost of printing of the new money notes.
+It needs to bear the cost of printing new money notes.

 - It is additionally feeling that it’s difficult to put new money into circulation.
-The 2000 rupees note is a weight on the all inclusive community as no one jumps at the chance to do the transaction with such high regard money.
-A couple of reporters think it will only help people to use dull money more successfully in future.
+The 2000 rupees note is a weight on the all-inclusive community as no one jumps at the chance to do the transaction with such high regard money.
+A couple of reporters think it will only help people to use dull money more successfully in the future.
 Further, numerous people have covertly discarded the demonetized money notes and this is a disaster to the nation’s economy.

 SOME MORE ESSAY ON DEMONETIZATION